-b.
-Extraction, consumption, exposure or utilization of groundwater underlying that portion of the Transfer Parcel that is within the boundaries of AOC A7, except for the limited purpose of treating and monitoring groundwater contamination levels in accordance with plans approved by EPA and/or MAD P and issued by the Army, unless the Army determines that such extraction, consumption, exposure or utilization will not have any adverse impacts on any Response Action or Remedy at the Sudbury Training Annex NPL site;

-c.
-Any disturbance of the surface or subsurface of that portion of the Transfer Parcel that is within the boundaries of AOC A7 in any manner, including but not limited to construction, filling, dritling, excavation or change of opography within AOC A7, that might interfere with, negatively impact, or restrict access for any ongoing Response Action within AOC A7 at the Sudbury Training Annex NPL site d.
-Any disturbance of the surface or subsirface of that portion of the Transfer Parcel that is within the boundaries of AOC A7 in any manner, including but not limited to construction, filling, drilling, excavation or change of topography within AOC A7, that might interfere with, negatively impact, or jeopardize the protectiveness of any Remedy within AOC A7 at the Sudbury Training Annex NPL site; and e.
-Any activity within AOC A7 that will result in disturbance of the mobilization and/or transport of any hazardous substance, hazardous waste, petroleum product or derivative or any other contaminant existing on or emanating from that portion of the Transfer Parcel that is within the boundaries of AOC A7 on the Date of Transfer.

-f.
-If the FWS or any of its successors or assigns proposes an activity that may disturb either the integrity of the final covers. liners or a y other components of the containment system(s) or the function of the monitoring system s) at AOC A7, FWS or such successor or assign shall not undertake such activity unless it first obtains written approval from the Army and EPA.
-The Army and EPA shall have the discretion to approve a disturbance of the final cover, liners or other component of the dontainment system(s), including any removal of waste, if FWS or such successor or assign demonstrates that such disturbance will not increase the potential threat to human ealth or the environment.
+- b.
+Extraction, consumption, exposure or utilization of groundwater underlying that portion of the Transfer Parcel that is within the boundaries of AOC A7, except for the limited purpose of treating and monitoring groundwater contamination levels in accordance with plans approved by EPA and/or MAD P and issued by the Army, unless the Army determines that such extraction, consumption, exposure or utilization will not have any adverse impacts on any Response Action or Remedy at the Sudbury Training Annex NPL site; - c.
+Any disturbance of the surface or subsurface of that portion of the Transfer Parcel that is within the boundaries of AOC A7 in any manner, including but not limited to construction, filling, drilling, excavation or change of opography within AOC A7, that might interfere with, negatively impact, or restrict access for any ongoing Response Action within AOC A7 at the Sudbury Training Annex NPL site - d.
+Any disturbance of the surface or substitute of that portion of the Transfer Parcel that is within the boundaries of AOC A7 in any manner, including but not limited to construction, filling, drilling, excavation or change of opography within AOC A7, that might interfere with, negatively impact, or jeopardize the protectiveness of any Remedy within AOC A7 at the Sudbury Training Annex NPL site; and - e.
+Any activity within AOC A7 that will result in disturbance of the mobilization and/or transport of any hazardous substance, hazardous waste, petroleum product or derivative or any other contaminant existing on or emailating from that portion of the Transfer Parcel that is within the boundaries of AOC A7 on the Date of Transfer. - f.
+If the FWS or any of its successors or assigns proposes an activity that may disturb either the integrity of the final covers, liners or any other components of the containment system(s) or the function of the monitoring system(s) at AOC A7, FWS or such successor or assign shall not undertake such activity unless it first obtains written approval from the Army and EPA.
+The Army and EPA shall have the discretion to approve a disturbance of the final cover, liners or other component of the containment system(s), including any removal of waste, if FWS or such successor or assign demonstrates that such disturbance will not increase the potential threat to human ealth or the environment.
 Any investigation, remediation, or disposal of hazardous or other waste arising out of a disturbance of the final covers, liners or other component of the containment system(s) at AOC A7 by FWS or such successor or assign shall be the sole responsibility of FWS or such successor or assign.
-Any request for approval as described above shall be made in writing and delivered to the Army and the Administrator of EPA Region 1.
+Any request for approval as described above shall be made in writing and delivered to the Army and the Administrator of EPA Region 1. - g.

-g.
 FWS also covenants that it and its successors and assigns shall include in any deed or other conveyance document transferring any increst in any of that portion of the Transfer Parcel that is within the boundaries of AOC A7 restrictive covenant that runs with the land and identifies all the use restrictions and conditions set forth in this Subsection C.8 to all successors to any interest in any or all of the Transfer Parcel.
-9. The Army has completed a Record of Environmental Consideration (REC) dated 16 January 1997 for this property transfer and the FWS acknowledges receipt of a copy of that REC.